pnnl-predictive-phenomics/bspline_mutual_information/README.md

 # bspline_mutual_information

-Utility to bin continous variables and estimate mutual information based on B-Spline binning.
+Utility to bin continuous variables and estimate mutual information based on B-Spline binning.

 This is an adaption of Carsten Daub's R implementation[^1] of the algorithm described in Daub et.al 2004[^2].